vlabella/GLE/README.md

  * CMAKE_INSTALL_PREFIX - set this to a different location than the default on your system if desired.
  * USE_STATIC_RUNTIME - set this ON to build against Visual Studio static runtimes: /MT instead of /MD.
 Also set Boost_USE_STATIC_RUNTIME=ON and have all other libraries built with /MT as well.
  * ZLIB_USE_STATIC_LIBS - set ON to link to static variants of zlib: .a .lib instead of .so and .dll
- * GLE_EXAMPLES_LIBRARY_PATH - set to the root folder of the gle-library folder on your computer (only needed if packaging)
+ * GLE_EXAMPLES_LIBRARY_PATH - set to the root folder of the gle-library folder on your computer.
+Utilized during installation and packaging.
- * GLE_USER_MANUAL_PATH - set to the root folder of the gle-manual folder on your computer (only needed if packaging)
+ * GLE_USER_MANUAL_PATH - set to the root folder of the gle-manual folder on your computer.
+Utilized during installation and packaging.

 ### Creating packages with cpack